MicrosoftDocs/dynamics-365-fraud-protection/content/rule-monitor.md

   - Capaedac-fraudprotection
 search.audienceType:
   - admin
-title: Rule monitor (preview version)
+title: Rule monitor tool (preview version)
 ---

-# Rule monitor (preview version)
+# Rule monitor tool (preview version)

-The Dynamics 365 Fraud Protection rule monitor (preview) tool is provided as a preview service under the terms and conditions described in the Microsoft Online Service Terms.
+The Dynamics 365 Fraud Protection rule monitor tool (preview) is provided as a preview service under the terms and conditions described in the Microsoft Online Service Terms.
 The rule monitor enables merchants to understand transaction volume, distribution, and fraud trend by rules and clauses, to analyze decision and performance by rule segments, and to compare the impact of observe rules with decision rules.

 The rule monitor is an interactive report tool built on the Microsoft Power BI platform.
 Merchants can use this tool in their online business to drive purchase protection for their customers by applying various filters, changing the granularity of the dimension, and viewing an analysis of rules and clauses in various market segments.